spacebruce/Letterboxd-movie-lister/README.md

 # Letterboxd movie lister

-Returns a list of watched movies logged to the specified Letterboxd.com profile and regurgigates the list into a file.
+Returns a list of watched movies logged to the specified Letterboxd.com profile and regurgitates the list into a file.
 Does not rely on nor care about the diary system.

 Usage: